Aimee Murch: National team

-Murch plays for the Australia women's national softball team.
-She made her national team debut and first earned a softball scholarship at the Australian Institute of Sport in 2009 and held on to both in 2010.
-In March 2011, the Australian side was selected that would represent the country during international competitions in 2011.
-She was one of four players from the Australian Capital Territory to gain selection.
-In 2011, she was a member of the Australian side that competed at the World Cup of Softball.
-She played in the 8–0 loss to the United States.
-She is a member of the 2012 Australia women's national softball team and is trying to secure a spot on the team that will allow her to compete at the 2012 ISF XIII Women's World Championships.
-The removal of softball from the Olympic programme in 2012 and 2016 has had a negative impact on her ability to compete internationally as Softball Australia received less funding from the government, which meant it was harder to fund travel for her and other national team members to attend top-level international competitions.
+Murch has represented the Australia women's national softball team.
+She made her national team debut in 2009 and received a scholarship at the Australian Institute of Sport, which she retained in 2010.

+In March 2011, she was selected for the national squad for international competition and was one of four players from the Australian Capital Territory chosen.

+In 2011, she competed at the World Cup of Softball.
+She also played in an 8–0 loss to the United States.

+She was named to the 2012 national squad and sought selection for the 2012 ISF XIII Women's World Championships.

+The removal of softball from the Olympic programme in 2012 and 2016 reduced funding for Softball Australia, which affected international competition opportunities.

 Professional softball

-Murch first played professional softball in 2006 for an Italian team.
-She stayed with them for the 2006, 2007 and 2008 season.
-While she was with the team, they won the Italian Championship, Italian Cup and European Cup.
-She played for the Dutch side Terravogels in 2009 where she was named the Best Pitcher in the Dutch Softball League.
-With Terravogels, she won a European Cup.
-She played softball for an Italian professional team in 2011.
-She signed with an Italian Nuoro side during the 2011/2012 off season.
-Previously, she had played for Italian sides from Legnano and LaLoggia.
-She departed from Australia in late March 2012 to join her Italian side.
+Murch began playing professional softball in 2006 for an Italian team, remaining with them through the 2008 season.
+During that period, the team won the Italian Championship, Italian Cup, and European Cup.

+In 2009, she played for the Dutch club Terravogels and was named Best Pitcher in the Dutch Softball League.
+She also won a European Cup with the club.

+She returned to Italy in 2011 and later signed with a Nuoro team during the 2011–12 off-season.
+She has also played for Italian clubs in Legnano and La Loggia.